SophieH93/letsgetquizzicle/README.md

 # Design Choice:

 **Landing Page:**
-    Full background image of the Marvel characters to emphasize the theme of the game.
-    If i decide to use the background image I need to find the correct color font that will display over the image.
-Including the transparent the container for the text helps the text stand out.

 **Ready Page**

-**Font:** Comic Neue
+**Font:** Anton

 **Colors:**
+Background Color - #F0F0FB
+Font Color - #2A2AA0
+Text shadow with color #FF0000 is used for the headings.
+Border, Submit, Select color - #0A0A84
+Submit hover has a box shadow with the colors - #2196f3,  #fa00d9, #7c21f3

 # Features of the Website

-**landing Page-** Consists of a breif introduction to the game with the buttons where the player will choose what level they would like to play *easy* or *medium*.
+**landing Page-** Consists of a breif introduction to the game with the buttons where the player will choose what level they would like to play *easy* or *medium*, the category they would like to choose and the number of questions..

 **Ready Page-** Once the user chooses the level they are brought to the *Ready to Play* page that describes the rules of the game.
 It contains two buttons *play* and *scoreboard*.